-Counterparty Credit Risk ("CCR") typically arises from our trading and/or banking activities in derivatives and debt securities.
-CCR is the risk that the counterparty may default on its obligations during the term of the financial contract.
-The credit exposure to a counterparty is measured as the sum of current mark-to-market value of the transaction plus an appropriate add-on for potential future exposures in response to market prices changes.
-CCR also covers settlement risk which is the risk of loss during the settlement process due to a counterparty's failure to fulfil its obligation after the Bank has performed its obligation under a contract or agreement at the settlement date.
+Counterparty credit risk, typically arising from our trading and/or banking activities in derivatives and debt securities, is the risk that the counterparty may default on its obligations during the term of the financial contract.
+The credit exposure to a counterparty is measured as the sum of current mark-to-market value of the transactions plus an appropriate add-on for potential future exposures in response to market prices changes.
+Counterparty credit risk also covers settlement risk, which is the risk of loss during the settlement process due to a counterparty's failure to fulfil its obligation after the Bank has performed its obligation under a contract or agreement at the settlement date.

-Credit limits are established for each counterparty based on our assessment of the counterparty's creditworthiness, the suitability and appropriateness of the product offered and alignment with approved trading mandates and investment strategies.
-Credit risk mitigation tools are also used to manage CCR where appropriate.
+Each counterparty is subjected to robust credit assessment, including the suitability and appropriateness of the product offered.
+Credit risk mitigation tools are also used to manage counterparty credit risk where appropriate.
 Please refer to Credit Risk Mitigation Section for details.

-Credit exposures are independently managed through daily limit monitoring, excess escalation and approval and pre-deal excess approval, and timely risk reporting.
+The Bank manages its credit exposures independently through daily limit excess monitoring, excess escalation, pre-deal excess approval and timely risk reporting.